 Prior to joining the IVMF in 2014, Armstrong was a research fellow with the Syracuse University Institute for Security Policy and Law.
 There he directed projects on security sector reform, disaster resilience, and wartime contracting, and oversaw the development and launch of a new graduate certificate program in post-conflict reconstruction.

-A U.S. Army veteran, Armstrong served eight years (2000-2008), with nearly three years deployed to Iraq, Afghanistan, and Bosnia.
+A U.S. Army veteran, Armstrong served eight years (2000-2008), with nearly three years deployed to Iraq, Afghanistan, and Bosnia, achieving the rank of Captain.
 Among several leadership and staff positions, he was selected for the roles of Aide-de-Camp to the Deputy Commanding General, and then Speechwriter and Special Assistant to the Commanding General, 10th Mountain Division (Light Infantry)—the most deployed unit in the U.S. military.
 His distinctions include two Bronze Star Medals, the Combat Action Badge, and the Ranger Tab.